madkarmaa/Raid-Bot/README.md

 ### (callable by the prefix ">" or by mentioning the bot)
 **ping**: Check the bot's latency

-**nuke**: Deletes all roles and channels, changed the server name and creates random channels within mentioning @everyone
+**nuke [your Discord ID]**: Provide your Discord ID after the command.
+Deletes all roles and channels, changed the server name and creates random channels within mentioning @everyone

 **nukestop**: Stops the nuke command
 ## Important